bekkopen/devops-kurs/README.md

 brew install ruby-build
 rbenv install 1.9.3-p327
 rbenv local 1.9.3-p327
-ruby -version            # Check that it show the correct version
+ruby --version            # Check that it show the correct version
 ```

 Ruby for Mac (without Homebrew) or Linux